Noznoc/geojson-api/README.md

 First you will need to import your geojson file into a PostgreSQL database.
 To accomplish this, first create a PostgreSQL database with the PostGIS extension.
 This can be done in pgAdmin4.
 Take note of the following database credentials: database name, user, and password

 To import a geojson file into a new table in the database you just created, you will need to use GDAL's ogr2ogr.
-First, add the GDAL folder path to my environmental variables.
+First, add the GDAL folder path to your environmental variables.
 Then in the OSGeo4w Shell, go to the directory with the geojson data and then entered the following:

 ogr2ogr -f "PostgreSQL" PG:"dbname=[enter db name] user=[enter user] password=[enter password]" "[geojson file name]" -nln [table name] -append